yaolu-zjut/DDInterpreter/readme.md

-# Which Assessment Should be Prioritized in Dataset Distillation?
+# Can pre-trained models assist in dataset distillation?

 This is official code of paper "Can pre-trained models assist in dataset distillation?".